StoicTylerDurden/OnYourWay/README.md

 **By:** Jaber Buhusain

 ## Description
 On Your Way is a carpooling application that allows users to create, browse, and book trips.
-The application is designed to help users share rides and reduce their carbon footprint.
+The application is designed to help users share rides, help drivers to make money, and those who don't have a car get cheaper prices to get to their destination.
 The platform features a user-friendly interface with a dark theme and consistent design across all pages.

 ## View my Project Planning in Trello:
 [Project Planning](https://trello.com/b/Clqy38fv/car-pooling)